 It is cruel to keep a wild animal as a pet.
 They need much more room than a cage, and they need to be surrounded by others of their own kind.
 If you want a pet, there are thousands of abandoned animals living in shelters – you would be doing a very kind thing by adopting your next pet from a shelter or humane society.

 2. Resources – Rehabbers & Help for Injured or Orphaned Wildlife (Please read above information first.)

 The most helpful thing you can do is to bring injured or orphaned wildlife to an experienced rehabilitator as quickly as possible.

-In Connecticut, contact the DEP at 860-424-3963 or visit the Dept. of Environmental Protection and read up on their Wildlife Division.
+In Connecticut, contact the DEP at 860-424-3963 or the CT website Department of Wildlife Protection.

 In Massachusetts, contact MassWildlife at 617-626-1500 or visit How to Become a Rehabber.